Super Fighter: Plot

 The game's plot centers on a drug broker and his murderous minions who claim ownership of the world's combined freedom.
 Showing their true menace by murdering top ranking government officials, they send a shockwave of fear across the United Nations.
 Eight heroes, trained to readiness, accept the challenge of going face to face with the top three of this evil circle.
 The outcome of this battle will truly decide where man's freedoms lie.

 During the course of the game, players will select their hero and fight through eleven antagonists in hopes of reaching the much sought-after goal of peace.
 Each of the heroes are armed an effective set of attacks, stemming from their chosen martial art.
 In addition, they have all learned powerful special attacks, such as combination punches and kicks, projectiles and enhanced throws.
 With each unique hero coming from a different background and possessing different skills, there's a great deal of replay possibility.

 Characters

-Many of the characters were inspired by characters from the Street Fighter game series, and the game uses and edits several sprites from Street Fighter II.
+Many of the characters were inspired by characters from the Street Fighter game series.